Skip to Main Content

 Purpose: The presence of bias or prejudice/The reason the Web site exists.
 Are possible biases clearly stated?
 Is advertising content vs. informational content easily distinguishable?
 Are editorials clearly labeled?
 Is the purpose of the page stated?
 Is the purpose to: inform? teach? entertain? enlighten? sell? persuade?
 What does the domain name/URL reveal about the source of the information, if anything?
 Example: .com .edu .gov .org .net

-*Modified version of CRAAP Test created by Meriam Library at California State University, Chico
+Adapted from Evaluating Information: Applying The CRAAP Test by Meriam Library, California State University, Chico

 The Five Ws of Web Site Evaluation